Salmandabbakuti/sendlater-massa/README.md

 Deploy the frontend to decentralized storage.
 Learn more about process at [Massa DeWeb](https://docs.massa.net/docs/deweb/cli/upload).

-> Note: export WALLET_SECRET_KEY in your terminal before running the upload command.
+> Note: export SECRET_KEY in your terminal before running the upload command.

 ```bash
 export SECRET_KEY=<your_secret_key>